VeronicaG24/Assignment2_exp/README.md

 SLAM and Autonomous Navigation
 ----------------------

 In our project, we have implemented Simultaneous Localization And Mapping (SLAM) using the Filtering-based approach, specifically `Gmapping`, which is a variant of FastSLAM.
 This method is distinguished by its use of Rao-Blackwellized particle filters, where each particle in the filter represents a distinct hypothesis of the robot's path and carries an individual map of the environment.
-This approach falls under the category of filter-based methods, a classical technique in robotics, which systematically performs prediction and update steps.
+This approach falls under the category of filter-based methods, a classical technique in robotics, which systematically performs prediction and update steps. <br>
 These steps are crucial for maintaining and updating the robot's knowledge about its environment and its own state within that environment.

 First of all, we need to install the *OpenSLAM GMapping* package.
 This can be done using the following command:
 ```python
 sudo apt-get install ros-noetic-openslam-gmapping
 ```

 We utilized the `gmapping` package, inside `SLAM_packages` folder which is specifically designed for SLAM with mobile robots.
 This package efficiently processes laser scan data to construct the map and estimate the robot's position.
 In fact, it subscribes essentially to the following topics: